Sunday, September 20, 2015

 In the confusion demonstrators dissolve the Assembly and rush off to City Hall to form a new government.
 Auguste Blanqui says at his trial, "We have a certain experience of insurrections and conspiracies, and I can assure you that one does not spend three hours standing around talking in an Assembly that one wants to overthrow," but conservatives use the incident to arrest the leaders.

 General Clément-Thomas (the incorruptible republican combattant of 1830) commands the forces that quell the "insurrection."
-Many years later, that action will seal his fate.
+Many years later, that action will contribute to his death.

 "Better a horrible end than horror without end!"
 The right girds for battle, focusing on the Workshops: